ibm-messaging/mq-metric-samples/README.md

 with getting the agent running in your specific environment.

 ## Using a Docker container to build the programs
-You can use the `buildMain.sh` script in this directory to build a Docker container that in turn will build the binary programs and copy them to a local directory.
+You can use the `buildMonitors.sh` script in this directory to build a Docker container that in turn will build the binary programs and copy them to a local directory.

 ## More information